Ann Marie Silverberg

 From Cactus Cats Rescue I moved on to volunteer at a dog daycare.
 My mother would not allow me to have my own dog, so the daycare allowed me to interact and play with other people’s dogs to learn about their behavior.
-As with the cats at the rescue each dog was his or her own person and I could sit there and watch them play for hours.
+As with the cats at the rescue each dog was their own individual and I could sit there and watch them play for hours.
 Each dog had a best friend, and some even had dogs that they avoided.
 Some slept the entire time and avoided interactions all together.
 Others never stopped playing and didn't know when to quit.
 Their personalities were so complex and each was unique.
 One thing was for certain, I really, really wanted a dog.

 One of the first things I did after I moved out of my mother's home and into an apartment (it was the day after I signed the lease) was drive down to the Phoenix Humane Society and adopt a dog.
 She was a beagle mix, and her name was Cali.
 And she destroyed that apartment.
 I had no idea what I was doing as a dog owner.
 I wanted to train her, but I didn't know how.
 Television programs would tell me I should dominate her and show my alpha status but I could never bring myself to punish her, because she would just cower.
 She peed in the hallway, constantly went through the garbage and the cabinets, wouldn’t walk on leash to save her life, and the only thing she could do when asked was sit – but I loved her still.
-I began reading and studying dog behavior through any publication I could get my hands on for a better understanding of how to train a dog without needing to use force.
+I began reading and studying training and dog behavior through any publication I could get my hands on for a better understanding of how to train a dog without the use of fear or force.